4 Ways to Make Work Boots Waterproof at Home – The Ultimate Guide

 Seam sealant is often recommended for new boots or boots that have been re-soled.
 This is a tried and tested way to make work boots waterproof when new, which can be bought from most supermarkets or hardware stores.

-This usually comes in two sticky strips that you peel off their backing and apply one on either side of the boot’s seams before attaching them.
+This usually comes in two sticky strips that you peel off their backing and apply on either side of the boot’s seams before attaching them.
 It would be best if you made sure there are no folds or wrinkles as this will allow water through easily.
 A good starting point for how long they should last would be about six months, so if yours seem to have gone off quicker, try using another type instead.

 Method Three: Silicone Boot Waterproofing Spray